Elbe River Hiking Trail – from Fish Market to Wedel

-On foot down the Elbe
+Walking down the Elbe

 Where do they run?

-If you want to run the whole Elbuferwanderweg with its length of 20 kilometers from the “Fish Market of St. Pauli” to the “Willkomm Höft”, you should plan some time.
+If you want to walk the whole Elbuferwanderweg with its length of 20 kilometers from the “Fish Market of St. Pauli” to the “Willkomm Höft”, you should plan some time.
 However, the route can also be explored in shorter parts.

 Övelgönne